benoitlahoz/vue-diod/packages/vue-diod/docs/getting-started/basic-usage.md

 **DIOD** provides a way to register our implementations and their dependencies and find them back by passing the abstractioon they implement as key.
-We'll see here how to configure container with VueDiod for an usage in Vue 3.
+We'll see here how to configure container with Vue DIOD for an usage in Vue 3.

 ## Abstractions